ndgigliotti/cluster-optimizer/README.md

 ## Purpose

-The purpose of this project is to provide simple, Scikit-Learn-compatible hyperparameter optimization tools for clustering.
+This project provides a simple, Scikit-Learn-compatible, hyperparameter optimization tool for clustering.
 This project is intended for situations where there is no need to predict clusters for new data points.
 Many clustering algorithms in Scikit-Learn are transductive, meaning that they are not designed to be applied to new observations.
 Even if using an inductive clustering algorithm like K-Means, you might not have any desire to predict clusters for new observations.

 Since Scikit-Learn's `GridSearchCV` uses cross-validation, and is designed to optimize inductive machine learning algorithms, it was necessary to create an alternative tool.

 ## `ClusterOptimizer`

 The `ClusterOptimizer` class is hyperparameter search tool for optimizing clustering algorithms.
 It simply fits one model per hyperparameter combination and selects the best one.
-It's a spin-off of `GridSearchCV`, which uses the same Scikit-Learn machinery under the hood.
-In fact, `ClusterOptimizer` is almost the same as `GridSearchCV`, except it doesn't use cross-validation and is designed to work with special clustering scorers.
+It's a spin-off of `GridSearchCV`, and uses the same Scikit-Learn machinery under the hood.
+It's almost the same as `GridSearchCV`, except that it doesn't use cross-validation and is designed to work with special clustering scorers.
 It is optional to provide a target variable, since clustering metrics such as silhouette, Calinski-Harabasz, and Davies-Bouldin are designed for unsupervised clustering.

 Currently, the `ClusterOptimizer` interface is the same as `GridSearchCV`, which might be a bit counterintuitive.
 For example, it acquires the `cv_results_` attribute after fitting, even though no actual cross-validation is performed.
 Still, someone used to `GridSearchCV` will have little to complain about.